 There are a lot of ways to build a podcast website, but we’re partial to WordPress.
 This free, open-source platform makes getting your site off the ground simple, yet provides access to a wealth of features for customizing it.

 In a previous article, we explored the reasons creating a WordPress podcast website is such a smart idea.
 Right now, let’s look at how to actually get your website up and running.

 How to Set Up a Podcast Website Using WordPress (In 4 Steps)

 If you’ve never created a website before, don’t worry.
+WordPress is becoming easier to use over the years, and you no longer have to go through long and exhausting setup processes.
 We’re going to start at the beginning, and walk you through the fundamental steps required.

 Step 1: Purchase a Domain Name and Hosting Plan